Dickerson v. United States: Dissent

 Justice Scalia, joined by Justice Thomas, disagreed with the majority's decision not to overrule Miranda.
 He disputed the notion that Miranda was a constitutional rule, pointing to several cases in which the Court had declined to exclude evidence despite the absence of warnings.

 Justice Scalia described the majority's decision as an unprincipled compromise between justices who believed Miranda was a constitutional requirement and those who disagreed.
 He noted that the majority did not state outright that the Miranda warning is a constitutional requirement, but merely that it is "constitutionally based."
-Justice Scalia further criticized the majority for implying that Congress has no power to override judicially imposed safeguards of constitutional rights (Marbury v.
-Madison (1803) having settled that Congress may not override judicial interpretations of the Constitution).
+Justice Scalia further criticized the majority for implying that Congress has no power to override judicially imposed safeguards of constitutional rights.